lmashraf/coolest-game/README.md

-# CoolestGame
+# Summary

-Build automation for a C++ (cmake/gtest) project using Jenkins CASC.
+A small project to showcase build and test automation of a C++ project using Cmake/gtest with a Jenkins (jcasc) dockerized solution.

 # Prerequisites:
-- docker
+- docker (version: 20.10.21+)
-- cmake
+- cmake (version: 3.10.2+)
-- g++
+- g++ (version: 7.5.0+)

-`sudo apt update && sudo apt install build-essentials g++ cmake python2 docker`
+`sudo apt update && sudo apt install build-essentials g++ cmake python2 docker-engine`

+For detailed docker installation see: https://docs.docker.com/engine/install/ubuntu/

 - Set Github personal token to read from the repositories